GENTEL-lab/AuroBind/README.md

 - The implementation of **fast layernorm operators** is inspired by [OneFlow](https://github.com/Oneflow-Inc/oneflow) and [FastFold](https://github.com/hpcaitech/FastFold), following [Protenix](https://github.com/bytedance/Protenix)'s usage.
 - Many components are adapted from [OpenFold](https://github.com/aqlaboratory/openfold), with substantial modifications and improvements by our team (except for the `LayerNorm` part).
-- This repository implements the **Inference Data Pipeline** (including data/feature processing and MSA generation), drawing inspiration from [Boltz-1](https://github.com/jwohlwend/boltz).
-Some portions of the code are also adapted from [IntelliFold](https://github.com/IntelliGen-AI/IntelliFold).
+- This repository implements the Inference Data Pipeline (including data/feature processing and MSA generation), with conceptual inspiration from related tools such as [Boltz-1](https://github.com/jwohlwend/boltz), and selected code components adapted from [IntelliFold](https://github.com/IntelliGen-AI/IntelliFold).

 ## 4. License